 When the 5.1 to stereo downmix function is enabled the LS, RS, and C channels associated with a surround source are combined ("folded down") with the L and R signals to create a 2-channel stereo (left and right) signal.
 And, depending on the system's configuration, the LFE channel may also be combined with the L and R signals.
-The resulting stereo signal, sometimes known as LoRo, is routed to the L and R surround digital and analog monitor output channels.
-The C, LFE, LS, and RS digital and analog monitor output channels are muted.
+The resulting stereo signal, sometimes known as LoRo, is routed to the L and R surround monitor output channels.
+The C, LFE, LS, and RS monitor output channels are muted.
 By utilizing this downmix function phase relationships and inter-channel level issues can be quickly observed.